thatvirtualboy/horizon-linux-vm/README.md

 8. Follow the prompts

 Once complete, you'll want to finish customizing your template to your needs before installing the Horizon Agent (e.g., SSO, 3D/NVIDIA GRID requirements, etc).
 See the VMware Linux Desktop instructions [here](https://docs.vmware.com/en/VMware-Horizon-7/7.11/linux-desktops-setup.pdf).
-After completing your customizations, you can manually install the Horizon Agent, or you can invoke the _linux-agent-installer.sh_ script by typing `su root -c ./linux-agent-installer.sh` and proceed with building your pools.
+After completing your customizations, you can manually install the Horizon Agent, or you can invoke the _linux-agent-installer.sh_ script by typing `su root -c ./linux-agent-installer.sh` then proceed with building your pools.

 ### Changelog
 Version: 1.2

-* Special thanks to Robert Guske for testing
+* Special thanks to Robert Guske for testing & feedback
 * Support for Horizon 7.11 and 7.12
 * Support for vSphere 6.7+
 * Updated OVA base image to Ubuntu 18.04.4 LTS